ValueStringBuilder: A fast and low allocation StringBuilder for .NET

 Download

-The package is hosted on nuget.org, so easily add the package reference:
+The package is hosted on nuget.org, so simply reference the package:

 PM> Install-Package LinkDotNet.StringBuilder